Notify me

 Coggiola produces timepieces from repaired old watch movements, proudly displayed for all to see.

 Visitor Watch Co., based in Greenwood, Indiana, is known for its offbeat and unconventional designs.
 The microbrand incorporates unique case shapes, unusual dial layouts, and distinctive hands that challenge traditional watch aesthetics.
-In addition to their quirky designs, Visitor Watch Co. often collaborates with independent movement makers, bringing innovative and reliable movements to their timepieces.
+In addition to their quirky designs, Visitor Watch Co. often uses reliable Japanese movements, emphasizing distinctive in-house design.

 Unconstrainedtime: An Unusual Microbrand

 We’re definitely not a brand that’s just copying ideas from other brands.
-Our time-display is entirely unique to us, and is an important part of what makes our watches work aesthetically, since its simple, minimal design with far less archetypal significance than a conventional dial or numerals, facilitates much more focus on the unique creative aesthetics of each of our very individual watches.
-I’m sure it’s obvious from looking at our watches that the aesthetics are unique and unusually creative:
+Our time-display (based on the 12-point concept from the ancient Near East) is entirely original to us (although we welcome others using it too), and is an important part of what makes our watches function aesthetically, since its simple, small footprint design with far less archetypal significance than a conventional dial or numerals, facilitates much more focus on the unique creative aesthetics of each of our very individual watches.
+I’m sure it’s obvious from looking at our watches that the aesthetics are unique and unusually creative, and . . . our watches meet the definition of art:

 Fractal Emergence (above) is the watch we’ll be launching with, so . . .